YunesAA/Doodle-Space/README.md

 ## Overview

 This is a simple paint application built using Python and Pygame.
 It allows users to draw on a canvas with customizable brush sizes and colors.
-The application includes a menu at the top for selecting brush sizes and colors, and it prevents drawing within the menu area.
+The application includes a menu at the top for selecting brush sizes and colors.

 ---